LakeishaMcCree/Final-Battle/README.md

     $ gem install Final_Battle

+To run the program, type the following in the terminal: ./bin/Final-Battle
 ## Usage

 To begin, you will decide if you want to view all of the characters, only the students, or only the staff of the book series.